chandrakellwan/MTVscrape/README.md

 # MTVscrape

-MTVscrape is designed to pull articles from the MTV.com/news website.
+MTVscrape is designed to pull(scrape) news articles from the MTV.com website.
 Once the articles are scraped, the user is able to access the full original article, leave a comment, or delete their existing comment.

 This application utilizes Bootstrap, Mongoose, Cheerio, Express, Handlebars, Body-Parser, and Request.